AliGhaffarian/my_writeups/learnings/my-first-good-approach-to-automated-testing.md

     return combined
 ```

-note that we remove any error code 0 of the expected error codes to remove any chance of mistakenly accepting a succeed function which wans'nt supposed to
+note that we remove any error code 0 of the expected error codes, to remove any chance of mistakenly accepting a succeeded function which was'nt supposed to

+### function call time!
-so it's function call time!, for this we pytest has our back with aumated function calls which is quite nice
+for this we pytest has our back with automated function calls which is quite nice

 ```python3
 import pyroute2